Carathéodory conjecture

-In differential geometry, the Carathéodory conjecture is a mathematical conjecture attributed to Constantin Carathéodory by Hans Ludwig Hamburger in a session of the Berlin Mathematical Society in 1924.
+In differential geometry, the Carathéodory conjecture is a mathematical conjecture attributed to Constantin Carathéodory by Hans Ludwig Hamburger, stating that any convex, closed and sufficiently smooth surface in three dimensional Euclidean space must admit at least two umbilic points.

+Much of the early work on the conjecture concerned the real-analytic case.
+Beginning with Hamburger's work, several proofs and revisions were subsequently given by Gerrit Bol, Tilla Klotz and Charles J. Titus..
+Klotz identified a gap in Bol's proof, while Hanspeter Scherbel later argued that the proofs of Klotz and Titus also contained gaps.

+In the more general smooth case, however, Levent Alpöge announced in August 2026 an explicit $C^\infty$ counterexample checked with John-Paul Smith and Anthropic's artificial-intelligence system Claude.

+Inception

+Hamburger attributed the conjecture to Carathéodory in a session of the Berlin Mathematical Society in 1924.
 Carathéodory never committed the conjecture to writing, but did publish a paper on a related subject.
-In John Edensor Littlewood mentions the conjecture and Hamburger's contribution as an example of a mathematical claim that is easy to state but difficult to prove.
-Dirk Struik describes in the formal analogy of the conjecture with the four-vertex theorem for plane curves.
-Modern references to the conjecture are the problem list of Shing-Tung Yau, the books of Marcel Berger, as well as the books.
+J.E.
+Littlewood mentions the conjecture and Hamburger's contribution as an example of a mathematical claim that is easy to state but difficult to prove.
+Dirk Struik describes the formal analogy of the conjecture with the four-vertex theorem for plane curves.
+Modern references to the conjecture include the problem list of Shing-Tung Yau, the books of Marcel Berger, and other books.

-The conjecture has had a troubled history with published proofs in the analytic case which contained gaps.
-The proof for surfaces of Hölder smoothness $C^{3,\alpha}$ by Brendan Guilfoyle and Wilhelm Klingenberg, first announced in 2008, was published in three parts by 2024, together with a summary of the proof.
-Their arguments involve techniques spanning a number of areas of mathematics, including neutral Kähler geometry, parabolic PDEs, and Sard-Smale theory.
-The role of symmetry in the Carathéodory conjecture, the Willmore conjecture and the Lawson conjecture has also been highlighted.

 Statement of the conjecture

-The conjecture claims that any convex, closed and sufficiently smooth surface in three dimensional Euclidean space needs to admit at least two umbilic points.
+The conjecture claims that any convex, closed and sufficiently smooth surface in three dimensional Euclidean space must admit at least two umbilic points, where the normal curvatures in all directions are equal or equivalently both principal curvatures are equal.
 In the sense of the conjecture, the spheroid with only two umbilic points and the sphere, all points of which are umbilic, are examples of surfaces with minimal and maximal numbers of the umbilicus.

-For the conjecture to be well posed, or the umbilic points to be well-defined, the surface needs to be at least twice differentiable.
-The proof of Guilfoyle and Klingenberg requires that the surface have Hölder third-order derivatives, a reflection of their use of second order parabolic methods in the 1-jet of the surface.
+For the conjecture to be well posed, with well-defined umbilic points, the surface needs to be at least twice differentiable.